lsst-dm/consdb/doc/operator-guide/transformed-efd.rst

 - ``TIMEDELTA`` - Processing chunk size in minutes (default: 5)
 - ``TIMEWINDOW`` - Overlap between chunks in minutes (default: 1)
 - ``EFD_PATH`` - Specific InfluxDB instance path (optional, for different database instances)

+**Multi-Database Write**:

+The pipeline accepts multiple database URIs for writing.
+The first URI is the primary (reads + writes); additional URIs receive writes only.

+In Kubernetes, configure the container entrypoint/args so it passes multiple values to ``--db`` (primary first).

 Configuration Examples
 ~~~~~~~~~~~~~~~~~~~~~~